 Its main components include:

-The initial program had a global focus, however, after much consideration from recommendations of former fellows, partners, advisors, and others, the program was adapted into three regional areas – Boreal, Amazonia, and Pasifika.
+The initial program had a global focus, however, after much consideration from recommendations of former fellows, partners, advisors, and others, the program was adapted into three regional areas – North America, Amazonia, and Pasifika.

 Liam Kokaua is a Māori of Rarotonga (Ngāti Arera tribe), located in the Cook Islands.
 His life is shared between Aotearoa-New Zealand and Rarotonga, and he is currently living in Tūranga-nui-a-Kiwa (Gisborne), Aotearoa.
 His current role is with the local district council as a Project Manager for a forest restoration project which aims to revert former exotic pine forestry to native forest, and works in partnership with the local iwi (tribe) of the area, Ngāi Tāmanuhiri.